priyanshu6091/backendtask/README.md

 ## Postman Collection

+### Local Testing
-A Postman collection is included at `postman/ai_quizzer_collection.json` for easy API testing.
+A Postman collection is included at `postman/ai_quizzer_collection.json` for testing the API locally.

+### Deployed API Testing
+To test the deployed API:
+1. Import `postman/ai_quizzer_collection_deployed.json` in Postman
+2. Import `postman/deployed_environment.json` as an environment
+3. Select the "AI Quizzer Deployed Environment"
+4. The API is deployed at: [https://backendtask-occz.onrender.com](https://backendtask-occz.onrender.com)

+The deployed API has the same endpoints and functionality as the local version.

 ## Technology Stack